GfSE/SAF-Specification/developing-saf/concept/concepts.md

 exposed in viewpoint [Stakeholder Requirement Viewpoint](../../viewpoints/Stakeholder-Requirement-Viewpoint.md)

-Specifies the fact that a Stakeholders has certain Concerns.
+Specifies the fact that a Stakeholder has certain Concerns.
 ## SSHrelatedToSSH
 1 [System of Interest Stakeholder](#System-of-Interest-Stakeholder) SSHrelatedToSSH 0..* [System of Interest Stakeholder](#System-of-Interest-Stakeholder)